isaac-mcfadyen/audio-stream/README.md

 However, as detailed in [this article](https://darko.audio/2023/10/apple-airplay-isnt-always-lossless-sometimes-its-lossy/), Airplay has issues in either Airplay 1 or Airplay 2 mode - one mode causes a large audio delay, and the other encodes audio to 256 kbps AAC.
+I wanted a solution that was low-latency, lossless, and optimized for LAN streaming.

 ### Installation
 First, [install Rust](https://www.rust-lang.org/tools/install) if you haven't already.